-2 Neural Network Architectures
+2 Neural network architectures

-2.1 Feedforward Neural Networks
+2.1 Feedforward neural networks

 Neural networks consist of multiple connected layers of computational units called neurons.
-The network receives input signals and computes an output through a concatenation of matrix operations and nonlinear transformations.
+The network receives input signals and computes an output through a concatenation of matrix operations and non-linear transformations.
 In this paper, the input represents time series data and the output a (price) forecast.
 Every neural network consists of one input and one output layer, and one or multiple hidden layers, whereby each layer consists of several neurons.
 The connections between the neurons of different layers carry a weight.
-Network training refers to the of tuning these weights in such a way that network output (i.e., forecast) matches the target variable as accurately as possible.
-The training of a neural network through adjusting connection weights is equivalent to the task of estimating a statistical model through empirical risk minimization (Härdle and Leopold, 2015).
+Network training refers to the tuning of these weights in such a way that network output (i.e., forecast) matches the target variable as accurately as possible.
+The training of a neural network through adjusting connection weights is equivalent to the task of estimating a statistical model through empirical risk minimization (Härdle and Leopold 2015).

-The layer of a FNN comprise fully connected neurons without shortcuts or feedback loops.
-When processing sequential data, the activation of a hidden layer unit in an FNN at time t can be described as:
+The layer of a FNN comprises fully connected neurons without shortcuts or feedback loops.
+When processing sequential data, the activation of a hidden layer unit in an FNN at time t can be described as follows:

-$$h_t = g_h (W_h^T x_t + b_h),$$
+$$h_t = g_h(W_h^T x_t + b_h),$$

-where the hidden activation function $g_h$ is a function of the hidden weight matrix $W_h$ , an input vector $x_t$ , and a bias $b_h$ .
-It produces the hidden activation $h_t$ .
-A prediction $\hat{y}t$ is the result of applying a suitable output activation function to the weighted sum of the activations received in the output layer.
+where the hidden activation function g_h is a function of the hidden weight matrix W_h , an input vector x_t , and a bias b_h .
+It produces the hidden activation h_t .
+A prediction \hat{y}t is the result of applying a suitable output activation function to the weighted sum of the activations received in the output layer.
 As such, the prediction is again only a function of inputs, weights, and biases.

-$$\hat{y}t = g_y (W_y^T h_t + b_y)$$
+$$\hat{y}t = g{y}(W{y}^T h_t + b{y})$$

-The weights and biases determine the mapping from $x_t$ to $\hat{y}t$ and will be learned during training.
+The weights and biases determine the mapping from x_t to \hat{y}t and will be learned during training.
 A FNN will treat input sequences as time-invariant data and thus be agnostic of inherent features of time series.
-At any given point in time, t, a FNN takes an input $x_t$ and maps it to a hidden activation $h_t$ .
+At any given point in time, t, a FNN takes an input x_t and maps it to a hidden activation h_t .
 This is repeated at the time of the next observation, t + 1, while the two mappings are not interconnected.

-2.2 Recurrent Neural Networks
+2.2 Recurrent neural networks

 RNNs are designed for sequential data processing.
-To this end, they include feedback loops and fed the output signal of a neuron back into the neuron.
-This way, information from previous time steps is preserved as hidden state $h_t$ and can be discounted in network predictions.
+To this end, they include feedback loops and feed the output signal of a neuron back into the neuron.
+This way, information from previous time steps is preserved as hidden state h_t and can be discounted in network predictions.
 When viewed over time, RNNs resemble a chain-like sequence of copies of neural networks, each passing on information to its successor.
-More formally, a RNN takes as additional argument the previous time step's hidden state $h{t-1}$ :
+More formally, a RNN takes as additional argument the previous time step's hidden state h{t-1} :